Rigtch/rigtch-fm-api/README.md

 ## Description

-Rigtch Music is a web application that allows you to check your statistics that are always up to date.
+Rigtch is website focused on displaying your all-time statistics such as favorite artists, most listened songs etc.

 ## Deployment